 Christian Antoine Lucien Ribeyrolle, 62, Senior Vice President, Biomaterials and President, Rayonier A.M.
 France SAS-Mr. Ribeyrolle joined the Company in 2017 following the acquisition of Tembec Inc. Prior to the acquisition, Mr. Ribeyrolle was Executive Vice President, Specialty Cellulose of Tembec and President, Tembec France SAS.
 Mr. Ribeyrolle joined Tembec in February 2003 as Manager of the pulp facility in Tartas, France and held that position until 2008.
-On January 1, 2008, he was promoted to the position of Director of Sales, Specialty Cellulose and on October 1, 2008 became Senior Vice President, Specialty Cellulose.
-On February 22, 2013, he was named Executive Vice President, Specialty Cellulose and President, Tembec France SAS.
+On January 1, 2008, he was promoted to the position of Director of Sales, Specialty Cellulose and on October 1, 2008 became Senior Vice President, Specialty Cellulose and President, Tembec France SAS.
+Following the acquisition of Tembec, Mr. Ribeyrolle was appointed Vice President, Tembec France SAS.
 Following the acquisition of Tembec, Mr. Ribeyrolle was appointed Vice President, Manufacturing Center of Excellence and President, Rayonier A.M.
 France SAS on March 15, 2019, Vice President, Commercial-Manufacturing Liaison on March 26, 2019, Vice President, Biomaterials on November 1, 2021 and to his current position on January 1, 2024.
 Mr. Ribeyrolle holds a chemical engineering degree from l'École Nationale Supérieure de Chimie de Clermont-Ferrand in France.